wearenotch/gh-demo-lib-app/README.md

 # CI/CD

-This project also contains is a simple github action script, **ci.yml**, that performs the following steps:
+This project also contains a simple github action script, **ci.yml**, that performs the following steps:
 - checkout
 - run tests
 - build spring boot jar